Crux Fermentation Process

 9.0

 Good but lean.
 Would expect more effort from this producer & vintage even w/ a Bourgogne.
 Not sure if it was from over cropping or something in the fermentation process.
 As I mentioned, lean and lacked the depth I would have expected.
 But at $38 a bottle in the wine shop of Compline, worth it.
-Two glasses on a wine list would likely cost you more. — 10 months ago
+Two glasses on a wine list would likely cost you more. — a year ago

 Ira, Vanessa and 11 others liked this